Near-One/rainbow-bridge/README.md

 - To submit a NEAR block header: approx 697,140 gas;
 - To challenge a NEAR block header: approx 700k gas.

-As of 2020-07-14 (gas price is 40 gwei) the cost of running bridge on NEAR mainnnet and Ethereum mainnet is approx 42 USD/day.
+As of 2020-07-14 (gas price is 40 gwei) the cost of running bridge on NEAR mainnet and Ethereum mainnet is approx 42 USD/day.
 The cost of ETH->NEAR transfer of ERC20 token is 1 USD.
 The cost of NEAR->ETH transfer of ERC20 token is 2 USD.

 ## Using Bridge on Testnet

 ### PoA vs PoW Ethereum networks

 Rainbow bridge can be deployed either on PoW or PoA networks.
 However, the main use case of the bridge is Ethereum Mainnet, which makes its design very PoW-centric and it is only trustless and decentralized for PoW networks.
 Unfortunately, the only popular PoW testnet is Ropsten, which frequently undergoes huge reorgs of more than [16k blocks](https://github.com/near/rainbow-bridge-cli/issues/329), because people test 51% attacks on it.
 16k reorgs can wipe out entire contracts and revert days of computations.
-Overall, Ropsten has the following unfortunate specifics that does not exist with Ethereum Mainnet:
+Overall, Ropsten has the following unfortunate specifics that do not exist with Ethereum Mainnet:

 - Extremely long re-orgs;
 - Gas price volatility -- Ropsten blocks might have orders of magnitude different median gas price;
 - Slow block production -- sometimes Ropsten blocks are produced once per several minutes;
 - [Infura is unreliable on Ropsten](https://github.com/near/rainbow-bridge-cli/issues/330)

 Therefore we advise users to not use Ropsten for bridge testing.
 Instead, we recommend using one of Ethereum's PoA testnet.
-Unfortunately, PoA networks have a differen header format and are also centralized by nature.
+Unfortunately, PoA networks have a different header format and are also centralized by nature.
 Therefore when deploying bridge on PoA network please use `--near-client-trusted-signer` parameter.
 This will force `EthOnNearClient` to not validate Ethereum headers (since PoA headers are not valid PoW headers) and accept them only from the provided authority.

-The documenation below assumes Rinkeby testnet.
+The documentation below assumes Rinkeby testnet.

 ### Using existing bridge on Rinkeby